-- □ Students can view their advisor's name from their SONIS account. - □ Students will contact their advisor for an appointment to register in October and March. - □ The advisor will review the program plan and complete and sign the registration form. - Any changes in a student's program plan due to course failure or withdrawal may cause the student's name to be placed on a waiting list for courses that need to be repeated. - □ The student will sign the registration form. - □ The Records copy will be given to the Director of Enrollment/Registrar by the advisor. - □ A billing statement will be generated and mailed to the student by the College secretary/cashier.
+Students can view their advisor's name from their SONIS account.
+Students will contact their advisor for an appointment to register in October and March.
+The advisor will review, complete, and sign the program plan.
+Any changes in a student's program plan due to course failure or withdrawal may cause the student's name to be placed on a waiting list for courses that need to be repeated.
+The student will sign the program plan.
+A copy of the program plan will be given to the Director of Enrollment/Registrar by the advisor.
+A billing statement will be generated and mailed to the student by the College Secretary/cashier.
 Students have the capability from their SONIS account to view the balance of their account.